-One of the most frequently asked questions, and confusing areas of Islamic Law and customs that visitors to Abu Dhabi need to be aware of is around whether it is legal to drink alcohol in Abu Dhabi
+One of the most frequently asked questions and confusing areas of Islamic Law and customs that visitors to Abu Dhabi need to be aware of is whether it is legal to drink alcohol in Abu Dhabi.

-UPDATE AS AT SEPTEMBER 2020: Licensing of residents for alcohol purchases looks to have been scrapped, as has the explicit ban to Muslims.
+UPDATE AS AT SEPTEMBER 2020: Licensing of residents for alcohol purchases looks to have been scrapped completely, as has the explicit ban to Muslims.
 The only rules reiterated are:

 * The consumer must be over 21 years of age,